 - If you are under age 65, and are not receiving Social Security benefits, it is a good idea to apply for Medicare Parts A & B three months before you turn 65.
 If you enroll in the 3 months prior to turning 65, your Medicare coverage will start on the first day of the month you turn 65, or, if your birthday is on the first day of the month, the first day of the prior month.

-- If you are age 65 or older, you should enroll in Medicare during your Special Enrollment Period (SEP), which is the 8-month period that begins the month after your employment ends or your group coverage ends, whichever happens first.
-Your Medicare coverage start date will be set six months back, or back to your 65th birthday, whichever is closest.
-Medicare Certifications must be requested, at the earliest, 90 days prior to your retirement date.
+- If you are age 65 or older, you should enroll in Medicare during your Special Enrollment Period (SEP), which is an 8-month period that begins the month after your employee group health coverage ends.
+Your Medicare Part A coverage will be applied retroactively, meaning your effective start date of coverage will be six months prior to the date you applied for Medicare or your 65th birthday, whichever is closest.
+Medicare employer certifications can be requested up to 90 days prior to your retirement date.

-- Staff Employees: Contact and ask for a separation payout estimate.
-You may also request help in setting up a rollover of some or all of these funds to a supplemental retirement account to defer the taxes on your final payout, if desired.
+- Staff employees only: Contact to request a separation pay estimate for any eligible time off you have accrued.
+If you expect to have a final payout, you can also request help in setting up a rollover of some or all of these funds to a supplemental retirement account.

 1 Month Prior to Retirement

-- Visit the IU Knowledge Base at to learn about IU Retiree access to IU resources such as email, library services, software, and IU system accounts.
+- Visit kb.iu.edu/d/dddx to learn about retiree access to IU resources such as email, library services, software, and IU systems.

 - Once your retirement is processed, IU Human Resources will mail health plan information and enrollment forms to your home address.
-You have 60 days from the date of retirement to enroll in an IU Retiree medical plan.
-Note: if you waive medical coverage at any point, you will not be eligible for IU-sponsored Retiree medical coverage in the future.
+Depending on when your department processes your termination in IU's system, these forms could arrive after your retirement date.
+Regardless, you have 60 days from your retirement date to enroll in an IU Retiree medical plan.
+Note: if you waive medical coverage at any point, you will not be eligible for IU-sponsored retiree medical coverage in the future.

-- Contact or (812) 856-1234 any time your address changes.
-It is important keep your contact information up to date so we can send you the annual Open Enrollment information and keep you up-to-date on IU and your benefits.
+- Contact or 812-856-1234 any time your address or beneficiaries changes.
+It’s important keep your information current so IU Human Resources can send you annual enrollment information and keep you up to date on IU and your benefits.